 The opening in the floor must provide adequate clearances to the combustible material.

-According to the clearance to combustible table, a 1⁄2" clearance will be required between the plenum and the combustible material.
+According to the clearance to combustible table, a $\frac{1}{2}$ clearance will be required between the plenum and the combustible material.
 If installed on a non combustible material, zero clearance is required.
+Optional subbase kit 550001346 will assist in achieving required clearances.

-IMPORTANT: The furnace must be installed level or sloping towards the front to facilitate proper drainage.
+IMPORTANT: The rear of the furnace must be elevated 1/4" higher than the front from a level position to facilitate proper condensate drainage.